Welcome to my homepage! I am an Assistant Professor in the Department of Mathematics, IIT Bombay.

 We are investigating the Brill-Noether theory for Graphs a la Baker and Norine via commutative algebra.
 It turns out that the Brill-Noether theory on graphs is closely related to Boij-Seoderberg style problems on quotient rings of certain binomial ideals associated to the graph.
 We are currently investigating the free resolution of the residue field over these quotient rings.
 For instance, classifying graphs for which the ring is Golod.
 This is work in progress with A. Fink.

 One goal of this project is to develop commutative algebraic interpretations of generalised Frobenius numbers.
 The combinatorial aspects have been developed in the work of Beck and Robins and the recent work of Aliev, De Loera and Louveaux.
-This joint work with B. Smith.
+I have recently competed a paper with B. Smith in this direction.

 2015 and Before: